MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 #### 1. InventionMatcher | <sub><sup>01_FindPatterns.py</sup></sub>

-The Innovations Matcher searches for sentences in which a user reports that they have created something or want to create something.
+The Innovations Matcher searches for sentences in which users posts that they created something or want to create something.
 To do this, we used verbs that were defined based on our analysis of a home improvement forum.
 Also, operators were used in the rules that result in a word not being allowed to occur once or more than once.
 This allowed various sentence components to be marked as optional.
 Thus, sentences such as "I have created" were detected as well as "I will create or I have created."

 ```
 InventionMatcher = Matcher(nlp.vocab)